aamazie/pokemongen1fasthack/README.txt

-﻿GEN 1 POKEMON GAMEBOY FAST VICTORY
-RED/BLUE RBA GUIDE
+﻿GEN 1 POKEMON GAMEBOY FAST VICTORY & ULTIMATE GLITCHES RED/BLUE RBA GUIDE
 (Most of this was written by others and not only Aaron Mazie)